Grimy/om_overlap/README.md

 1) Grabs and drops.

-2) Unblocked inputs are flagged.
+2) Unblocked inputs spawn.

-Note: arm bases and hitbox of conversion glyph output will not block input.
-These will cause a collision on the next round of collision detection.
+Note: Arm bases and hitboxes of conversion glyph products do not block input.
+Inputs spawning at the same time do not block each other.
+These will all cause a collision on the next round of collision detection, unless something consumes the overlapping atom before then.

-3) Inputs flagged in 2 spawn (this allows overlapping inputs to both spawn).

-4) Atoms that are not bonded to anything are flagged.

-5) Conversion glyphs, disposal, and projection consume; bonding, debonding, calcification, and duplication trigger.
+3) Conversion glyphs, disposal, and projection consume; bonding, debonding, calcification, and duplication trigger.
 This all happens in order from bottom to top (in-game, moving a glyph puts it on top; using an external solution file editor, the last glyph listed is on top).

-In this phase, only atoms that were flagged during 4 can be consumed.
-This creates a delay between debonding and projection.
+In this step, only atoms that were continuously unbonded since the start of the step can be consumed.
+This creates a delay between e.g. debonding and projection.

-6) Outputs consume.
+4) Outputs consume.

-7) Window of collision detection: arms move, hitboxes for conversion glyph outputs grow from a point.
+5) Window of collision detection: arms move, hitboxes for conversion glyph outputs grow from a point.
 Note: fast-forward can delay collision detection by up to half a cycle.

-8) Unblocked inputs are flagged.
+6) Unblocked inputs spawn.

-9) Inputs flagged in 8 spawn.

-10) Atoms that are not bonded to anything are flagged.

-11) Conversion glyphs produce; disposal and projection consume; bonding, debonding, calcification, and duplication trigger.
+7) Conversion glyphs produce; disposal and projection consume; bonding, debonding, calcification, and duplication trigger.
 This all happens in order from bottom to top.

-In this phase, only atoms flagged in 10 can be consumed.
+In this step, only atoms that were continuously unbonded since the start of the step can be consumed.

 Note: atoms produced by conversion glyphs can't interact with glyphs below that conversion glyph, even though their hitbox formed earlier.

-12) Outputs consume.
+8) Outputs consume.

-13) Increment cycle count, check for completion.
+9) Increment cycle count, check for completion.

-I sometimes refer to half-cycles: steps 1-6 are "the first half-cycle", steps 7-13 are "the second half-cycle".
+I sometimes refer to half-cycles: steps 1-4 are "the first half-cycle", steps 5-9 are "the second half-cycle".

 ## Double consuming